raspy135/Qun-mk2/README.md

 SHIFT + LOOPER REC | Save
 SHIFT + LOOPER PLAY | Load

-Sequencer data will be store when saving with preset.
+Sequencer data will be stored with preset.
 Granular record data will be saved when granular mode is not OFF.